akheron/sala/README.rst

 * GnuPG_
 * GnuPGInterface_ for Python

+Suggested packages:

-If pwgen_ is available, it is used to suggest passwords to the user.
+* pwgen_: If found, used to suggest password to the user by default

 .. _Python: http://www.python.org/
 .. _GnuPG: http://www.gnupg.org/